 Jurisdictions are reimbursed for work performed and are required to expend fifty percent (50%) of the funds for traffic congestion management and 50% towards stormwater pollution prevention projects.
 Funds are allocated to local cities and the County bi-annually based on population estimates as a percentage of the total population within the County.
-The following table summarizes the fund allocations and expenditures for the period from July 1, 2005 to June 3, 2009.
-Jurisdictions are required to provide invoices along with performance measures to C/CAG before funds are distributed.
+The following table summarizes the allocation of funds collected from July 1, 2005 to December 31, 2013.